berlinplan/berlinplan.github.io/readme.md

 - Optometrists – 4.01
 - Agricultural Engineers – 1.78

-<sub> Summary: Engaging in premarital sex, Alcohol, religious beliefs, Educational attainment level of high school or college completion, Pre-marital cohabitation, Meeting  in college or in bar, sexual debut during teenage years, early initiation of sexual activity, social media use, exposure to pornography or games, parental divorce, premarital parenthood, tobacco or alcohol consumption, relationships with divorced family members or friends, and jobs with exposure to nudity </sub>
+Summary: Engaging in premarital sex, Alcohol, religious beliefs, Educational attainment level of high school or college completion, Pre-marital cohabitation, Meeting  in college or in bar, sexual debut during teenage years, early initiation of sexual activity, social media use, exposure to pornography or games, parental divorce, premarital parenthood, tobacco or alcohol consumption, relationships with divorced family members or friends, and jobs with exposure to nudity.

 #### Do stable family values align with religious values?(137)